akawalsky/demo-broken-revalidate/README.md

 `curl -X POST http://localhost:3006/api/revalidate -d '{"tags": ["pokemon/pikachu"]}' -H "Content-Type: application/json"`

 This will always work locally, but its basically an exact corollary with the issue we're seeing in Vercel.

+Hypothetically it should break in production as well.